A friend made an offhand comment the other day that caught me off-guard:

 There are a number of reasons, including:

-- Protection.
+- Providing a barrier.
 Mucus is thick and sticky, so it can trap dust, bacteria, or other unwanted passersby in our environment and prevent them from entering the body.

 There may even be other functions of mucus that haven’t been discovered.